Groovenauts engineer, Kai, here!

 We can also take a look at Slack to confirm that messages are being sent each minute.

-To stop the Flow from continuing to execute, uncheck “Activating start times” and save once more.
+To stop the Flow from continuing to execute, uncheck “Activate auto-execution” and save once more.